cometazzi/PartsDatabase/DesignDocuments/userStories.md

 # User Stories

+The first four user stories are part of the MVP.

 ### Find Parts
 As user, I want to be able to search the database by category (part type) so I can see a listing of all the parts of that type.
 I wish to see quantity, cost, package types or other information about each of the listed parts at a glance.